-6 People Share Their Hometown’s Most Bone-Chilling Ghost Story
+8 People Share Their Hometown’s Most Bone-Chilling Ghost Story

 Of course, for all the chills and thrills they bring, these creepy stories aren't without a tinge of sadness.
 A mother loses her daughter.
 A young woman dies by suicide.
 The state takes advantage of people with mental illnesses.
 We may only have rumors and memories to go on now, but there are often real people behind the legends (sometimes, that's what makes them so frightening).

-Ahead, read five local legends from around the U.S. and Canada.
+Ahead, read eight local legends from around the U.S. and Canada.
 And then share your own hometown's haunted history in the comments.